smittyvanilli/trongate-snippets-sublime/README.md

 Folks at the academy, these are your passports to having __keys__ to __operating at jet speeds__!

-When you use these snippets with _Sublime Text_ within HTML Files, or HTML within PHP, simply use the less than sign(<).
+When you use these snippets inside _Sublime Text_ within HTML files, or HTML within PHP, simply use the less than sign(<).
 As soon you start typing, it will display all the snippets.
 If it is directly within PHP itself, it should automatically show all of the _Trongate Snippets_ as soon as you type.
-There is now a _VSCode_ extension thanks to _Simon_ and _Jake_:
+There is now a _VSCode_ extension, thanks to _Simon_ and _Jake_!

 [Jake and Simon's VSCode Extension](https://marketplace.visualstudio.com/items?itemName=jc-sf.trongate)